The PhysioForma™ pacifier by Chicco is supposed to be a new and improved type of pacifier, but aren’t all pacifiers basically the same?

 Will all babies like the PhysioForma?

 Well, no. I’m sorry to say that there’s no product loved by all babies.
 But, so far, Chicco’s PhysioForma pacifier is baby-approved with 9 out of 10 babies accepting it.
-This matches the 4.3 out of 5 stars on Amazon right now (at the time of this post).
+This matches the high Amazon ratings.

 In addition, there are 3 different sizes of this pacifier, so if your baby is getting bigger and one size doesn’t work, you may want to try a different size.
 The age recommendations are just those.
 Every baby will have a different size mouth and preference for how the pacifier sits in his mouth.